SEND Annual Information Report

 If there are concerns regarding emotional wellbeing, referrals are made to our Head of Years and Safeguarding Team who provide direct support.
 Further guidance is also sought via Thriving Kirklees, once we have sought consent from parent/carers.
 As a result, there has been a noticeable positive impact on a number of students’ emotional wellbeing.
 Numerous SEND students have benefitted from additional support from external targeted support services who liaise closely with academy staff.

 Some students access our Personalised Learning Centre (PLC) to support with meeting their individual need, during social times.
-This is seen as a safe space for students to spent their time.
+This is used as a safe space for students to spend their time.
 Some of these students may have anxiety or emotional regulation difficulties.

 /_Parents_Carers/Additional-Needs/Student_Sounds/Year_8_student_sharing_their_views_on_how_the_PLC_has_supported_them.mp4